HailToDodongo/tiny3d/docs/modelFormat.md

 The first chunk type must be `O` (Object).

 ### Vertices (`V`)
-Vertex buffer, this is a shared buffer across all model/parts.
+Vertex buffer, this is a shared buffer across all model/parts.<br>
+This chunk must only appear once.

 | Offset | Type       | Description                 |
 |--------|------------|-----------------------------|